Killing of Kuanchung Kao: Aftermath

 The shooting of Kuanchung Kao mobilized Asian-American activists to protest the perceived racial factors in his killing.
 Days after the August 1997 Rohnert Park investigation cleared Shields, on the 100-day anniversary of Kao's death, a vigil was held in San Francisco in part demanding a new investigation.

 Activist pressure along with a growing trend of fatal police shootings in Sonoma County culminated in a United States Commission on Civil Rights investigation, which held a public hearing on February 20, 1998.
 Police and police supporters packed the meeting, forcing those with different viewpoints to stand outside the meeting room.

 Kao's widow Ayling Wu and their three children moved to Orange County by 1998.
 Most of the lawsuit settlement was consumed by legal fees and moving expenses.
-Wu was forced to sell the family dog, a 3 year old fawn American Mastiff named Nala, which was purchased as a puppy by Kao for their daughter several years prior.
+Due to the challenges of raising 3 young children alone, Wu felt that she had no choice but to sell the family dog, a 3 year old fawn American Mastiff named Nala, which was purchased as a puppy by Kao for their daughter several years prior.
 Wu received temporary support with childcare from the family nanny, who assisted with the moving transition to Orange County for several months.
 All of Kao and Wu's extended families reside in Taiwan, and gradually ceased contact after Kao's death.
 Following the departure of the family nanny after the move south, Wu fell into a period of extreme depression and experienced suicidal thoughts, while struggling to make ends meet while also attempting to raise the children on her own.
-Wu's condition gradually improved over the years and continues to lead a moderately successful career as a Director of Nursing, but never remarried or fully recovered from the trauma and isolation.
-One of the twins is pursuing graduate studies in physical therapy while the other twin is a wildland firefighter.
+Wu's condition gradually improved over the years and led a moderately successful career as a Director of Nursing in medical rehabilitation facilities.
+One of the twins holds a career in physical therapy and the other twin is a wildland firefighter with a smokejumper specialization.

 Jack Shields retired from the Rohnert Park Department of Public Safety in 2000 with over 30 years of service and moved to Hamlin, Texas, later becoming the mayor of Hamlin.

 Mike Lynch left the Department of Public Safety within one year of the shooting, and was last known to be working in a local pet shop.